Clear coat damage will mean different things to different people.

-And just as not all clear coat is created equally, clear coat damage can display itself in countless ways:
+Clear coat damage can display itself in many ways:

-I could easily overwhelm you by adding another 10 more descriptive terms with what people simply want to call damage to car clear coat.
+I could easily overwhelm you by adding another 10 more descriptive terms for what people simply refer to as clear coat damage, but I won't.

 I find most people come here for two specific reasons when it comes to their car clear coat: